Why Organisational Debt Is Such a Powerful Concept

 As I’ve reminded myself many times, the difference between where we are and where we want to be is often the painful decisions we’re unwilling to make.

-And that start with discussing the problem.
+And that starts with discussing the problem.

 And that starts with naming the problem.